Paul Hendy: Novels

 In 2004, Hendy wrote the novel Diary of a C-List Celeb, a fictionalised account of his experiences in television and the entertainment industry.
 The novel was published by Bantam (Penguin Random House).

-Davina McCall called the book ‘Bloody genius, very funny and leg-crossingly embarrassing!’ and Declan Donnelly (Ant and Dec) called it ‘Very funny… and spookily close to the truth’.
+Davina McCall called the book "bloody genius, very funny and leg-crossingly embarrassing!" and Declan Donnelly of Ant and Dec called it "Very funny ... and spookily close to the truth".

 In 2006, Hendy wrote the sequel, Who Killed Simon Peters? also published by Bantam (Penguin Random House).

 Radio

 On radio, Hendy has hosted his own late night phone-in show, three times a week on LBC (1996).
 He has also presented a series of one-off specials for BFBS in which he interviewed celebrities about their all-time favourite top ten records (2001).

 Evolution Productions

 In 2005, Hendy set up Evolution Productions with his wife, Emily Wood.
 It produces film and theatre in the UK and abroad.

 Evolution's 2017/18 production of Peter Pan at The Marlowe Theatre in Canterbury was attended by over 100,000 theatre goers, a record for the venue.
-The British Theatre Guide called the show ‘one of the best productions in the country’.
+The British Theatre Guide called the show "one of the best productions in the country".

-Each year, Evolution produce 11 pantomimes around the UK with performers including: Stephen Mulhern, Duncan James, Shirley Ballas, Steve McFadden, Rita Simons, and George Takei.
+Each year, Evolution produces 10 pantomimes around the UK with performers including: Stephen Mulhern, Duncan James, Shirley Ballas, Steve McFadden, Ade Edmonson, Carrie Hope Fletcher, Ore Oduba, John Thomson, Rita Simons and George Takei.